Skip to the main content

 The Instructional Design Technology Department supports faculty in developing short, single-concept reusable learning content in multimedia, interactive, and gamification formats to create active-learning environments—for online, hybrid, and face-to-face courses.
 IDT also assists faculty by offering instructional-technology-related workshops and one-on-one coaching.

-1. E-Learning is defined as: Video conferencing and Online classes which are pure Internet.
+Online learning is defined as: Video conferencing and Online classes which are delivered over the internet.
+PBSC Courses are offered in four Modalities:

-4. For the purposes of faculty load, based on a full-time faculty load of 90 points for a fall/spring term schedule, a minimum of 45 points must be taught in face-to-face instruction.
-Anything over 45 points may be by e-Learning, subject to approval of the appropriate associate dean and academic dean.
-If full load taught online in the fall – their full load must be face-to-face in the spring.
+For the purposes of faculty load, based on a full-time faculty load of 90 points for a fall/spring term schedule, a minimum of 45 points must be taught in in-person instruction.
+Anything over 45 points may be by online learning, subject to approval of the appropriate associate dean and academic dean.
+If full load taught online in the fall – their full load must be in-person in the spring.

 Policy Goals